 Philadelphia typically has more motor vehicle accident fatalities than other comparable cities like New York or Boston.
 Due to this, the Bicycle Coalition of Greater Philadelphia began tracking victims and fatalities from traffic accidents.
-For 2019, 64 people have died in motor vehicle accidents.
+In 2019, 64 people have died in motor vehicle accidents.
 This is slightly lower than the numbers from previous years.
 In 2018, 103 people died after motor vehicle accidents, while 99 people perished in traffic accidents in 2017 and 76 people in 2016.
 The Bicycle Coalition also tracks fatalities that occurred on Roosevelt Boulevard separately, given how busy this main thoroughfare gets.
 10% of the traffic fatalities this year happened on that artery road.

 On average, Philadelphia sees six traffic deaths per 100,000 people – much higher than the average of three deaths in New York and two in Boston.